j256/simplezip/README.md

 # Dependencies

-Simplezip has no direct dependencies.
+SimpleZip has no runtime dependencies.

 # ChangeLog Release Notes